nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 #### How does it work?

-Every portal app (SPA) has to expose a global _bootstrap_ method.
+Every Portal App (SPA) has to expose a global _bootstrap_ method.
 The _Portal Client_ fetches the app metadata from the server, loads all required resources and calls then the _bootstrap_ with the configuration object and the DOM element where the app should run in.

-#### API Proxy
+### Proxy

-The API proxy allows the portal app to access it's REST API.
-The API can be deploy within *Mashroom Server* or be remote.
+The built-in proxy allows the Portal App to access internal APIs.
+It supports HTTP, Websocket and SSE.

 The access to a proxy url can be restricted to specific roles.

-#### Remote apps
+### Remote Apps

 Portal Apps (SPA) can reside on a remote server and automatically be registered.
 Currently, there are two different remote registries that can also be combined: